edoardozanelli/edoardozanelli.github.io/_pages/about.md

 Welcome to my Website!

+I am a Research Fellow at the Department of Econonmics at University of Bologna.

-I am a 5th year PhD student in Economics at the University of Bologna, under the supervision of Prof. [Giuseppe Cavaliere](https://giuseppecavaliere.wixsite.com/giuseppe).
+I obtained my PhD in Economics at the University of Bologna, under the supervision of Prof. [Giuseppe Cavaliere](https://giuseppecavaliere.wixsite.com/giuseppe).

 In Fall 2025, I will join Aarhus University and the Aarhus Center for Econometrics (ACE) as a Postdoctoral Researcher!